Hubert Haupt

-Hubert Haupt (born 30 April 1969) is a German racing driver, racing team owner, real estate entrepreneur and investor.
+Hubert Haupt (born 30 April 1969) is a German racing driver, team owner, real estate entrepreneur and investor.

-He competed in the Deutsche Tourenwagen Meisterschaft in 1991 and 1992 for Audi, the Deutsche Tourenwagen Masters in 2001 for Opel and in 2021 for Mercedes-AMG.
+He competed in the Deutsche Tourenwagen Meisterschaft in 1991 and 1992 for Audi, and the Deutsche Tourenwagen Masters in 2001 for Opel and in 2021 for Mercedes-AMG.
 In 1999, he achieved the GT2 class victory at the 24 Hours of Daytona.
-In 2015, 2018 and 2020 he won the 24 Hours of Dubai.
+In 2015, 2018 and 2020, he won the 24 Hours of Dubai.
 In 2020, he founded Haupt Racing Team.

 Career

 1989–2000

 Haupt began his motorsport career in karting, in which he was active until 1989.
 In 1990, he switched to touring car racing and drove one season for Opel in the Deutsche Tourenwagen Meisterschaft.
 He then started in 1991 and 1992 as a works driver for the SMS Schmid Motorsport team with the Audi V8 quattro DTM Evo.
 In 1991, he achieved his greatest DTM success with third place in the second race on the AVUS.
 In 1993, he drove a Lola T93/20 formula racing car in the Indy Lights Championship.
 The following year, when he returned to Germany, he took part in the Porsche Carrera Cup and the Porsche Supercup, finishing in ninth place in the Carrera Cup and seventh place in the Supercup in the annual rankings.

 After a four-year break, Haupt started for Roock Racing in the GT2 class of the FIA GT Championship and in the American Le Mans Series (ALMS) in 1999.
 At the 24 Hours of Daytona he achieved seventh place and the GT2 class victory together with André Ahrlé, Raffaele Sangiuolo and David Warnock in a Porsche 911 GT2 (Type 993).
 He also took part in the 24 Hours of Le Mans in 1999.
 However, he and his team colleagues had to end the race early due to engine failure.

-The next season he again drove in the ALMS for Roock Racing.
+The next season, Haupt again drove in the ALMS for Roock Racing.
 In the FIA GT Championship he started for Freisinger Motorsport.
-At the race at the Lausitzring he celebrated his first victory in the FIA GT Championship together with Wolfgang Kaufmann.
+At the race at the Lausitzring, he celebrated his first victory in the FIA GT Championship together with Wolfgang Kaufmann.